-Physical Conditions: In the sole penitentiary, as of September there were 484 prisoners, of whom five were women, held in space designed for 198 persons.
-Prisoners had access to adequate food, and potable water supplied by the water utility normally was available in prison hallways but not in the cells.
-During the dry season, when the water supply is cut off on occasion, a tank serves as a backup.
+Physical Conditions: In the sole penitentiary, as of September there were 450 prisoners, of whom four were women, held in space designed for 198 persons.
+The Grenada Human Rights Organization (GHRO) claimed that although the United Nations recommends no more than three prisoners per cell, the prison often housed up to seven prisoners per cell.
+Potable water supplied by the water utility normally was available in prison hallways but not in the cells.
+During the dry season, when the water supply is cut off on occasion, a tank served as a back up.